fzwoch/obs-vaapi/README.md

 # OBS VAAPI

 [GStreamer] based VAAPI encoder implementation.
 Taken out of the [GStreamer OBS plugin] as a standalone plugin.
-Simply because the FFMPEG VAAPI implementation shows performance bottlenecks on some AMD hardware. \[2024: OBS's FFMPEG VAAPI encoder now supports texture sharing, so it should be the better choice performasnce wise.\]
+Simply because the FFMPEG VAAPI implementation shows performance bottlenecks on some AMD hardware. \[2024: OBS's FFMPEG VAAPI encoder now supports texture sharing, so it should be the better choice performance wise.\]

 Supports H.264, H.265 and AV1.